Cake is the profitable banking app. In this blog post, we explain what this means and how it works.

 In December 2020, shared revenue from reports and statistics was €15,950.
 Based on that, on January 4, 2021, we paid out €1 to each of the 15,935 qualified active Cake users of that month.

-If you know that on average Belgians pay €4.8 a month to hold a current account, we’re happy to make your bank account profitable again!
+If you know that on average Belgians pay €4.8 a month to hold a current account, then we are happy that we can at least give your bank account a bit of a boost again.

 You might also like to read this